Dobiasd/articles/creating_a_replacement_for_the_switch_statement_in_cpp_that_also_works_for_strings.md

 }
 ```

-Sure, we could [hash the string](https://stackoverflow.com/a/16388610/1866775) to an integral, but using it [probably](https://en.wikipedia.org/wiki/Murphy%27s_law) will give us [headaches](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution) at some point in the future.
+Sure, we could [hash the string](https://stackoverflow.com/a/16388610/1866775) to an integral, and we probably will not run into [collisions](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution) with that approach, but it restricts the case values to compile time constants, which would render it impossible to for example get them from an external configuration.
 Long `if - else if` chains also are not always nice to read.

 So let's - just out of curiosity, and as an exercise - create a replacement `switch`, that at least is suitable for our particular use case.
 Perhaps we learn something interesting on our way.